-- 8. The final line prompts you for confirmation: - If you are satisfied with the SCSI library configuration summary shown above, enter Y. - If you want to change one or more parameters, enter N and you are prompted again for the OpenVault drive names.
+- If you are satisfied with the SCSI library configuration summary shown above, enter Y. - If you want to change one or more parameters, enter N and you are prompted again for the OpenVault drive names.

 Note: The setup script does not allow you to change the name of the library at this time.
-However, you may do so at a later time by following steps in Chapter 6, page 107.
+However, you may do so at a later time by following steps in Chapter 6, page 105.